bouwe77/conzo/README.md

 starts.
 A Conzo application also has one default command for quitting the application and that is the Escape key.
 In the examples below you will see how to define another key for quitting.

-As said before, each command at least returns a string that is displayed.
-Conzo also consists of a default template provider that makes your application look good right away.
-By just configuring some settings or even by implementing your own template provider you have total control of how your GUI looks.

 ## Examples